-In 2002, when the ESP Plan was first established, MCAN was authorized to issue an aggregate of 480,000 Common Shares (representing approximately 1.39% of the outstanding Common Shares) pursuant to the terms of the ESP Plan.
-In 2021, the shareholders approved a resolution to increase the maximum number of Common Shares issuable under the ESP Plan from 480,000 to 980,000 Common Shares (representing approximately 2.84 % of the outstanding Common Shares), provided that the number of Common Shares which may be issued pursuant to the ESP Plan together with Common Shares which may be issued pursuant to any other share-based compensation arrangements of MCAN may not exceed 10% of the outstanding Common Shares and the number of Common Shares which may be issued pursuant to the ESP Plan to any one person may not exceed 5% of the outstanding Common Shares.
+In 2002, when the ESP Plan was first established, MCAN was authorized to issue an aggregate of 480,000 Common Shares (representing approximately 1.34% of the outstanding Common Shares) pursuant to the terms of the ESP Plan.
+In 2021, the shareholders approved a resolution to increase the maximum number of Common Shares issuable under the ESP Plan from 480,000 to 980,000 Common Shares (representing approximately 2.75% of the outstanding Common Shares as at the date of this Circular), provided that the number of Common Shares which may be issued pursuant to the ESP Plan together with Common Shares which may be issued pursuant to any other share-based compensation arrangements of MCAN may not exceed 10% of the outstanding Common Shares and the number of Common Shares which may be issued pursuant to the ESP Plan to any one person may not exceed 5% of the outstanding Common Shares.

 Common Shares issued from treasury may be issued pursuant to the ESP Plan at the weighted average trading price for the 20 trading days preceding such issuance.
-A total of 502,729 Common Shares (representing approximately 1.46% of the outstanding Common Shares) have been issued pursuant to the ESP Plan since the ESP Plan was adopted and, as of the date of this Circular, 477,271 Common Shares (representing approximately 1.38% of the outstanding Common Shares) remain available for issuance under the ESP Plan.
-Loans totaling \$414,539 were advanced under the ESP Plan in 2022.
+A total of 502,729 Common Shares (representing approximately 1.41% of the outstanding Common Shares as at the date of this Circular) have been issued pursuant to the ESP Plan since the ESP Plan was adopted and, as of the date of this Circular, 477,271 Common Shares (representing approximately 1.34% of the outstanding Common Shares) remain available for issuance under the ESP Plan.
+No loans were advanced under the ESP Plan in 2023.

-The loans advanced bear interest at prime plus 1%.
+Any loans advanced under the ESP Plan bear interest at prime plus 1%.
 MCAN, at its discretion, may reimburse the executive officers the interest amount in connection with loans provided pursuant to the ESP Plan as part of their compensation.
 Dividends on the Common Shares are used to reduce the principal balance of the loans as follows: 50% of regular dividends and 75% of capital gains dividends.
 The loans have a five-year renewable term and there are no restrictions on early repayment.
 Common Shares acquired pursuant to the ESP Plan are pledged as collateral for the loans for so long as the relevant loans remain outstanding.